nasa/Common-Metadata-Repository/README.md

   - Main method: cmr.metadata_db.runner

 - mock-echo-app
   - This mocks out the ECHO REST API and the URS API as well.
-It's purpose is to make it easier to integration test the CMR system without having to run a full instance of ECHO.
+Its purpose is to make it easier to integration test the CMR system without having to run a full instance of ECHO.
 It won't mock it perfectly or completely.
 It will only implement the minimum necessary to enable integration testing.
   - Main method: cmr.mock_echo.runner

 #### Libraries: